English-Medium Instruction and Translanguaging

 Chapter 9.
 Fiona Dalziel and Marta Guarda: Student Translanguaging Practices in the EMI Classroom: A Study of Italian Higher Education

 Chapter 11.
-Margie Probyn: Translanguaging for Learning in English-Medium Instruction Classrooms in South Africa: An Overview of Selected Research
+Margie Probyn: Translanguaging for Learning in EMI Classrooms in South Africa: An Overview of Selected Research

 Ute Smit: Epilogue

 BethAnne Paulsrud, Zhongfeng Tian and Jeanette Toth: Conclusion